Exhibition and sale on behalf of OneKind | Breeze Art Gallery, Jenners, Edinburgh

 An animal’s elegance, power and quiet mysticism is at the root of Madeleine’s work, a sense of peace and natural beauty in a modern chaotic world.

-Bibo likes to use sculpture, video, photography, and performative elements including singing.
-These media often overlap – for example, she might use a sculptural piece in a performance and then document this through video.
+Bibo works in a variety of media (sculpture, video, photography, and live art).
+Quite often these overlap – for example, she might use a sculptural piece in a performance and then document this through video.

-When creating sculpture, Bibo is very interested in learning the relevant making process.
-She has a great affinity for clay because of its immediacy and ‘healing’ qualities; she has also worked in bronze and other materials.
+When creating sculpture, Bibo is very interested in learning the relevant making processes.
+She has a great affinity for clay because of its immediacy and she uses it both as a material in its own right as well as a medium which is then transferred into bronze.

 Hayley is an artist who lives and has her studio in rural Fife.
 Working with a range of artistic media she creates a mixture of drawing, mixed media and textile pieces.
 Taking inspiration from the wildlife and landscape that surrounds her and the creative process itself, Hayley works intuitively, which enables the creative process to influence and inform the work making each piece unique.